The absolute best rustic pizza dough you will ever make.

 I go with simple toppings at Casa Florentina, a light homemade arrabiata sauce; some great whole milk mozzarella cheese, heirloom tomatoes and with fresh basil.
 Or lately it’s been perfectly caramelized onions, grilled sweet bell peppers and a few slices of grape tomatoes.
 Crack an egg in the middle of that rustic pizza before you throw it in the oven and sprinkle it with thinly sliced green onions and basil when it comes out, now that’s the breakfast worth getting out of bed for.

-There’s nothing like home made rustic pizza dough, and on a serious note, I really wanna beg you to invest $20 in a pizza stone.
-It gives you the closest result to a wood burning pizza oven; but remember to heat it up with the oven or it will crack.
+There’s nothing like home made rustic pizza dough, and on a serious note, I really wanna beg you to invest $15 in a pizza stone like this.
+It is all you need unless of course you really want something fancy.
+But even the most basic kind gives you the closest result to a wood burning pizza oven; but remember to heat it up with the oven or it will crack.
 Give it plenty of time to warm up, even an hour if you aren’t in a rush, it will make a difference in the crispiness of the crust.

 As you can see in the photos below I stretched this one thin and went super easy with the toppings, but it is equally delicious if you want a thicker fluffier end result that will hold more goodies on top.
 My favorite one, forever and ever until the end of time will be the burrata pizza with fresh or roasted tomatoes and basil.